MohamedShehata15/Udacity--Trivia-API/README.md

-#### DELETE /questions/{question_id}
+#### DELETE/questions/{question_id}
-* General: Deletes the book of the given ID if it exists.
-Returns the id of the deleted book, success value, total books, and book list based on current page number to update the frontend.
+* General: Deletes the question of the given ID if it exists.
+Returns the id of the deleted question, success value, total questions, and question list based on current page number to update the frontend.
 * Sample: ```curl http://127.0.0.1:5000/questions/5 -X DELETE ```

 ```